 - Use a spoon to remove dark gills from the underside of the portobello mushrooms.
 Slice portobellos into quarters and use a fork to shred.

 - In a medium-sized bowl, whisk together broth, tomato paste, apple cider vinegar, tamari, and sriracha.
+Add dry spices to the wet ingredients and whisk well.

 - Meanwhile, slice cabbage thinly and toss in lime juice and salt.
 Let sit while mushrooms are cooking.